CMUL8/IndicJevBench/datasets/README.md

 ## Running the Benchmark

-The benchmark harness is available at [CMUL8/IndicJevBench](https://github.com/CMUL8/IndicJevBench).
-See the README there for installation and usage.
+The benchmark harness and full code are coming soon.

 ---